p-jeff/prep4tomorrow/public/markdown/placeholder.md

 The project imagines how the mundane parts of these futures could look like, through objects of our day to day life, in this case objects for personal hygene.

-Click on them to find out what they represent, or <a> Learn More </a>
+Click on the objects to find out what they represent.